Tinchocw/forky/README.md

 # Forky Interpreter

 A concurrent interpreter for the Forky programming language, designed to provide simple fork-join parallelism primitives.
-The language is designed for ease of use with unique string literal syntax and built-in support for parallel execution.
+This is an experiment and shouldn't be use in a production enviroment.

 ## Overview